brijohn/nabupc/games/nabu_msx/readme.md

 In order to change the direction your helicopter is facing hold joystick in the direction you want to face and press fire.

+### Cheats

+At the title screen press and hold YES then press NO to gain infinite lives when starting the game.

 ## Elevator Action

 ### Controls